espressif/idf-eclipse-plugin/docs/en/windowsofflineinstaller.rst

 As Installer bundles, all the required components and tools including stable esp-idf so people behind corporate firewalls can use the whole solution out-of-box.
 This also configures all the required build environment variables and tool paths as you launch the IDE.
 All you could do is to get started with your project directly without manually configuring anything.
 This will give you a big boost to your productivity!

-More details about the standard setup of toolchain for Windows can be found in the `windows-setup <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html>`_.

 Download
 --------

 You can download the latest version of the installer from `this <https://dl.espressif.com/dl/esp-idf/>`_ and run the installer.
-You can find installer name with `espressif-ide-setup-2.10.0-with-esp-idf-5.0.1` or similar name based on the version of the installer and the version of the ESP-IDF.
+You can find installer name with ``Espressif-IDE-3.1.1 with ESP-IDF v5.3.1`` or similar name based on the version of the IDE and the version of the ESP-IDF.

 Choose the Installer as shown below.